msalemor/openai-content-demos/README.md

 Three Azure OpenAI demo that includes the ability to generate product description, city travel guides, and includes a playground area for setting context and prompting.
 It also includes a static content generator for the city guide content that is generated dynamically.

+## Requirements

+- Azure Subscription
+  - Access to the OpenAI Services
+    - A Davinci deployment
+    - A Gpt 3.5 turbo deployment
+    - An API KEY
+- npm
+- Go 1.20

 ## Demo Areas

 The demo is meant to serve as a simulator to help you understand how to use the Azure OpenAI API could be leverage to build a variety of applications.
 The demo is broken into three areas: